greggirwin/red-hof/code-analysis/README.md

 to find out where design's theoretical beauty becomes clumsiness in practice, and where is the balance between HOFs internal complexity and that of users code.

-With properly chosen designs we can make iterators code both very readable and concise.
-Another problem we may solve is that each wheel reinvention is time investments and extra risk of bugs.

 **Navigate**:
 - [Data sample](#data-sample)
 - [Loop spread](#loop-spread)